NatanR-dev/webserver-in-C/readme.md

 # Webserver in C
 A Minimal HTTP server in C. <br/>
-- Output a static HTML page on port 8080.
+- Outputs a JSON response on port 8080.
 - Uses sockets (`sys/socket.h`, `netinet/in.h`).
-- Sends the HTML page.
+- Sends the JSON response.
 - Accepts HTML client connections in a loop.<br/>
   - Returns (ok) --> HTTP 200 status code.